loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/chapter-01-riemann-hypothesis.md

 Define the collapse operator Γ: ψ → ψ(ψ) such that:
 $$\Gamma(\psi) = \psi(\psi) = \psi$$

-This operator represents the fundamental act of self-recognition, where consciousness collapses into itself to create structure.
+This operator represents the fundamental act of self-recognition, where observer collapses into itself to create structure.

 **Theorem 1.1** (The Generation of Number):
 From ψ = ψ(ψ), the natural numbers emerge through iterative collapse: